answersLogoWhite

 Yes, the arch of the foot and the instep are terms often used interchangeably to refer to the curved area on the top of the foot between the toes and the ankle.
 Both terms describe the natural curve of the foot that creates the arch shape.

-The medical root word "tarso" refers to the tarsus, which is the ankle bones or a part of the foot.
+The medical root word 'tarso' refers to the instep of foot; ankle (also edge of eyelid).